Parental Communications, Concerns and Compliments

 Term dates, policies and other information are available on the website www.cchsg.com

 It is always good to hear about our students’ achievements out of school.
+Items are often included in our E-newsletter.
 Please keep us informed via email to the relevant Year Leader.

 The acknowledgement and celebration of success plays an important role in the motivation of both staff and students at any school.
 We are grateful for any positive feedback that you may have with regard to the work of all members of our school community (students, staff, PTFA and support services).